jeetsukumaran/DendroPy/doc/source/programs/sumtrees.rst

     $ sumtrees.py phylo.tre

-The above command will construct a 50% majority-rule consensus tree of the all trees found in the file "``phylo.tre``", with the internal node labels of the resulting consensus tree indicating the proportion of trees in "``phylo.tre``" in which that clade was found, while the branch lengths of the resulting consensus tree being set to the mean of the branch lengths of that clade across all the trees in "``phylo.tre``".
+As no target tree was provided and no summary tree type was specified, SumTrees will, by default construct ad 50% majority-rule clade consensus tree of all the trees found in the file "``phylo.tre``" as  the summarization target.
+The internal node labels of the resulting consensus tree will, by default, indicate the proportion of trees in "``phylo.tre``" in which that clade was found, while the branch lengths of the resulting consensus tree being set to the mean of the branch lengths of that clade across all the trees in "``phylo.tre``".

 If you have split searches across multiple runs (across, for example, multiple computers, so as to speed up the search time), such that you have multiple tree files ("``phylo.run1.tre``", "``phylo.run2.tre``", "``phylo.run3.tre``", ...), you can instruct SumTrees to consider all these files together when summarizing the support by simply listing them one after another separated by spaces::